appbaseio/reactivesearch/content/docs/reactivesearch/v3/advanced/groupingresults.md

 <!-- TODO: examples won't work unless @appbaseio/reactivecore is updated -->
 ## How?

-Let's take example of `carstore-dataset`.
+Let's take example of [carstore-dataset](https://dejavu.appbase.io/?appname=carstore-dataset-latest&url=https://B86d2y2OE:4fecb2c5-5c5f-49e5-9e0b-0faba74597c6@scalr.api.appbase.io&mode=view).
 We have different brands of cars, but we only want to show distinct brands.
 This can be achieved by defining `aggregationField` prop in `ReactiveList` as `brand.keyword`.

 ###Without aggregationField